eProsima/Integration-Service-docs/docs/libraries.rst

 See :ref:`Integration Service architecture` section for more information about the interfaces that any *Bridge Library* must implement.

-The responsibility of how to instantiate your bridge, publisher and/or subscriber is on your *Bridge Library*, but remember that "RTPS" publishers and subscribers will be filled automatically by ISManager with the configuration from the *participant* node of the :ref:`Integration Service XML Configuration`.
+The responsibility of how to instantiate your bridge, writer and/or reader is on your *Bridge Library*, but remember that "RTPS" publishers and subscribers will be filled automatically by ISManager with the configuration from the *participant* node of the :ref:`Integration Service XML Configuration`.